 Data Set and Queries

-Total dataset was 6.05 terabytes split between Plain Text, Avro, Parquet and ORC formats and we partitioned the data using date-based partitions.
+The total dataset was 6.05 terabytes split between Plain Text, Avro, Parquet, and ORC formats and we partitioned the data using date-based partitions.

 We used Amazon EMR as our Hadoop distribution and installed Spark and Presto on a Yarn cluster.